Choose Your Setup Method

 Basic Configuration

-Create an unhook.yaml file in your project root:
+Create an unhook.yml file in your project root:

 debug: false